The Daring Gourmet

 Garam masala blends are wide and varied depending on which region of India you’re in.
 And families and individual all have their own way of making it.
 Our garam masala recipe incorporates the spices you will find in many traditional blends.

-What Is In Garam Masala?
+What Spices are in Garam Masala?

 Again, recipes vary greatly but it will typically include a majority, most, or all of the following spices: Coriander, cumin, peppercorns, green cardamom, black cardamom, fennel, cinnamon, cloves, nutmeg (sometimes mace), curry leaves and star anise.
 This blend is believed to have originated in North India where the blends focus on aromatic and “sweet” spices.
 As you move further south on the sub-continent red chilies are also occasionally added for some heat.